karimelga/Simple-Keystroke-Logger/README.txt

 A simple python keylogger script that captures the owners keystroke as well as the associated window receiving those keystrokes.
-Uses python3 default libraries.
+Uses third party library -pynput and -pyGetWindow along with the python standard library.